 - Drizzle of olive oil

-- Grease 9x5 loaf pan, skillet or 10-inch round springform or round cake pan with olive oil.
+- Grease two 8x4-inch loaf pans with olive oil.
 Sprinkle with panko and tip to coat evenly.
 Set aside.

 - In a large bowl or the bowl of a stand mixer fitted with a kneading hook, whisk together the water and yeast.
 Let stand a few minutes.
 Add oil, sugar, salt, Italian seasoning, garlic powder and about 4 cups of the flour.
 Mix and then knead, adding more flour in small increments, as necessary, to form a soft, moist dough.
 Cover bowl with plastic wrap and allow to rise for 45-60 minutes, or until almost doubled.